MartijnKok/Portfolio/README.md

 ## Predictive Analytics

 ### Selecting a Model

+#### CNN
 The wheels team got a large time series dataset of multiple gyroscope datapoints.
 I researched into models that would accept a time series as a input.
 After researching different models i came across a 1D-Convolutional Neural Network: https://www.sciencedirect.com/science/article/pii/S2666307421000140.
 In this research paper they also use a 1D-CNN Model for sensordata (gyroscope data) and this model got the best results from the used models.

+#### RNN

 ### Configuring a Model
+#### CNN
 After desiding that i would use a 1D-CNN model i needed to config a model.
 This took a long time because there aren't that many 1D-CNN models online.
 After trail and error i made two different CNN models see link: [CNN1](Datacamp/Assignments-DataCampLearn.pdf), [CNN2](Datacamp/Assignments-DataCampLearn.pdf).
-The first model was configured to get a input of a big tensor with multiple features, this was done because the model will be able to detect patterns over the whole dataset and not just one specific moment.
-The second model was configured to receive tensors that were split into windows of 1 second, this was done so the results of could be compared to models used by other team members.
+These models are based on the same main model.
+This model consist of a multiple convolutions and linears layers.
+The difference between the models are that the first model was configured to get a input of a big tensor with multiple features, this was done because the model will be able to detect patterns over the whole dataset and not just one specific moment.
+The second model was configured to receive tensors that were split into windows of 1 second with a overlap of 0.5 seconds, this was done so the results of could easily be compared to models used by other team members.

+#### RNN

 ### Training a Model
+After the two models were made i trained them with the main dataset of the project.
+I splitted the dataset into two parts, the train part and test part.
+The train part was 75% of the data en the test part was 25%.
+The first time i trained the model had set the epochs on 3000, ofcourse this overfitted the model.
+To ensure there was no overfitting i visualized the accuracy, loss, recall and precision over the amount of epochs, see: [CNN1](Datacamp/Assignments-DataCampLearn.pdf).
+After looking at the visualizations i saw the model was overfitting and the learning rate of the model was to high.
+After playing with the learning rate, epochs and size of the convolutional/linear layers, i achieved the best results possible for the model.

 ### Evaluation a Model
+After training the model the results needed to be evaluated.
+This was easilier said then done, because the dataset that was provided by our problem owner wasn't completed.
+This meant the the results of the models couldn't be evaluated on the normal way.
+To evaluate the models i started with looking at the false positives of the models, this was done to check if the false positives are really wrong or if the dataset was wrong.
+This was done with visualization code that i wrote: [CNN1](Datacamp/Assignments-DataCampLearn.pdf)

 ### Visualizing the outcome of the Model

 ## Domain knowledge